 The central problem in Data Science is to represent unorganised data in a simple and meaningful form.
 Our input data will be any cloud of points given by pairwise distances (a distance matrix) or by a smaller distance graph that spans all given points and specifies distances between endpoints of any edge.

-Real data rarely splits into well-defined subsets or clusters.
-A meaningful representation of such data is a graph or 1-dimensional skeleton consisting of straight-line edges that should provably approximate a given data cloud.
-Such a skeleton is more informative than disjoint clusters and easily visualisable in $\R^2$ or $\R^3$.
+Real data rarely splits into well-defined clusters.
+A meaningful representation of such data is a 1D skeleton consisting of straight-line edges that should provably approximate a given cloud.
+These 1D skeletons are relevant for curve recognition for surfaces \cite{torrente2018recognition}, topological shapes of micelles \cite{elkin2019fast} and posture identification \cite{patruno2019people}.

-Filaments or branches of a skeleton may reveal new classes of data points.
-For example, a new type of breast cancer \cite{nicolau2011topology} was identified by Mapper as a long chain of small clusters that were impossible to separate by past methods.
-This paper compares the Mapper algorithm with more recent methods that require a similar input and solve the problem below with theoretical guarantees.
-All basic concepts are introduced in Appendix~\ref{sec:definitions} of supplementary materials.
+Branches of a skeleton may reveal new classes of data points.
+This paper compares the Mapper algorithm with the most relevant methods ($\al$-Reeb \cite{chazal2015gromov} and HoPeS \cite{kurlin2015one}), because they start from the same input (an unorganised point cloud) and solve the problem below with topological and geometric guarantees.
+All required concepts such as homology are introduced in Appendix~\ref{sec:definitions}.

 {\bf Data skeletonisation problem}.
-Given a noisy cloud $C$ of points sampled from a graph $G$ in a metric space, find conditions on $G$ and $C$ such that a reconstructed graph $G'$ has the same homology $H_1(G')=H_1(G)$, see Definition~\ref{dfn:1dim-homology}, and geometrically approximates $G$ in the sense $G'\subset G^{\al}$ and $G\subset (G')^{\al}$ for a suitable parameter $\al$ depending on $G$ and $C$, see $\al$-offsets in Definition~\ref{dfn:metric}.
+Given a noisy cloud $C$ of points sampled from a graph $G$ in a metric space, find conditions on $G$ and $C$ such that a reconstructed graph $G'$ has the same homology $H_1(G')=H_1(G)$ and geometrically approximates $G$ in the sense that $G'\subset G^{\al}$ and $G\subset (G')^{\al}$ for a suitable parameter $\al$ depending on $G$ and $C$, see $\al$-offsets defined in Appendix~\ref{sec:definitions}.

 Informally, the homology condition above implies that the reconstructed graph $G'$ can be continuously deformed to the original graph $G$.
 The first two graphs in Fig.~\ref{fig:graphs} have the same homology $H_1$, because the pair of adjacent edges at each corner vertex in the grid graph $G(2,2)$ can be merged and continuously deformed into one corresponding diagonal edge in the wheel graph $W(4)$.
 Geometric similarity means that $G$ and $G'$ are close to each other with respect to a distance between graphs, e.g. $G'$ is in a small neighbourhood of $G$ and vice versa.